Cincinnati Group: Liberty Formation

 The Liberty Formation is a geologic formation in Ohio and Indiana.
 It preserves fossils dating back to the Ordovician Period.

-Carbonate hardground from the Liberty Formation of southern Ohio.

 Waynesville Formation

 The Waynesville Formation is a geologic formation in Ohio and Indiana.
 It preserves fossils from the Late Ordovician Period.

+Paleofauna

+The Cincinnati Group Has produced many fossil animals.
+The stratigraphy of the Cincinnati Group is complex and the different constituents unit(Elkhorn,Liberty,Saluda,and Whitewater Formations) Are interpreted as being a complex and coeval system of laterally equivalent environments.